Rhymond/go-money/README.md

 #### Splitting

-In order to split Money for parties without losing any penny use `Split()`.
+In order to split Money for parties without losing any pennies due to rounding differences, use `Split()`.

 After division leftover pennies will be distributed round-robin amongst the parties.
-This means that parties listed first will likely receive more pennies than ones that are listed later
+This means that parties listed first will likely receive more pennies than ones that are listed later.

 ```go
 pound := money.New(100, "GBP")